Artificial selection of communities drives the emergence of structured interactions: Results

-As observed in past numerical studies \cite{williamsArtificialSelectionSimulated2007,pennModellingArtificialEcosystem2003,pennRoleNonGeneticChange2004,ikegamiDynamicalSystemsApproach2002}, we find that in {\it response to selection}, communities evolve so as to improve the desired collective function (Fig. \ref{fig:abundance}).
-Such increase gradually accelerates, and the ecological dynamics is eventually pushed in a region where some abundances diverge (This divergence is a well-known pathology of the Lotka-Volterra equations that can be corrected by choosing a saturation stronger than quadratic \cite{roy_numerical_2019}).
+As observed in past numerical studies \citep{williamsArtificialSelectionSimulated2007,pennModellingArtificialEcosystem2003,pennRoleNonGeneticChange2004,ikegamiDynamicalSystemsApproach2002}, we find that in response to selection, communities evolve so as to improve the desired collective function (Fig. \ref{fig:abundance}).
+In our case, the rate of improvement increases over time, so that the ecological dynamics is eventually pushed in a region where some abundances diverge.
+Such divergence is a well-known pathology of the Lotka-Volterra equations that can be corrected by choosing a saturation stronger than quadratic \markasnew{\mbox{\citep{sidhom_ecological_2020}}}.
+We will focus on the regimes where the total abundance increases, but does not diverge.

-The observed improvement of community function derives from {\it changes of the interaction matrix} $\alpha$, that also reflect on its empirical statistics $\mu(\tau)=\mathrm{mean}[\alpha(\tau)]/S$ and $\sigma(\tau)=\mathrm{std}[\alpha(\tau)]/\sqrt{S}$.
+The observed improvement of community function derives from changes of the interaction matrix $\alpha$, that is also visible on its empirical statistics $\mu(\tau)$ and $\sigma(\tau)$.
 As shown in Fig. \ref{fig:stats} A, the mean decreases, indicating that interactions become -- on average -- progressively more mutualistic.
 At the same time, their variance increases, so that interactions within the community become more diverse.

-Analytical results obtained for disordered communities can help to rationalize these findings.
-Indeed, for random matrices defined by equation \ref{eq:random}, the total population size $N_T$ is purely a function of $\mu$ and $\sigma$.
-Thus, one could envision selection as a process in which the empirical moments of $\alpha$ change across community generations so as to climb the gradient of the fitness function $N_T(\mu,\sigma)$ (reproduced from \cite{buninEcologicalCommunitiesLotkaVolterra2017} in Supplementary Fig. \ref{SI:phase}).
+Analytical results obtained for disordered communities show that for random matrices defined by equation \eqref{eq:random} the total population size $N_T$ is purely a function of $\mu$ and $\sigma$.
+Thus, one could envision selection as a process in which the empirical moments of $\alpha$ change across community generations but the interaction matrix remains structureless as in equation \eqref{eq:random}.
+The evolutionary process could then be described as climbing along the gradient of the fitness function $N_T(\mu,\sigma)$ (reproduced from \citep{buninEcologicalCommunitiesLotkaVolterra2017} in Supplementary Fig. \ref{SI:phase}).
 This, however, is not what happens: the evolutionary trajectory of the community function $N_T(\mu(\tau),\sigma(\tau))$ deviates from the gradient-climbing process predicted for a random matrix with the same moments (Fig. \ref{fig:traj_map}).
-Hence, evolutionary dynamics cannot be described as a change of global features characterizing the interactions.
+Hence, the evolutionary trajectory cannot be explained only in terms of summary statistics.
 One needs to dwell on the evolution of the fine-scale properties of the interaction matrix.